An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Methodology

-A metric for the similarity between different snapshots must be set.
+\textbf{Step 3: Local Proper Orthogonal Decomposition} A metric for the similarity between different snapshots must be set.
 While enforcing it on the full snapshot appears overly restrictive, it can be argued that it could be feasible at a local level.
-To this purpose, a domain partition in subdomains is set, each containing $N_v$ vectors.
-In the following of this work, without leading generality, we employ squared subdomains, resembling interrogation windows in PIV processes also in terms of size.
+To this purpose, a domain partition in subdomains is set, each one containing $N_v$ vectors.
+This value is related to the dimensions of the subdomain: at a first glance reducing the size of the subdomain opens the possibility to exploit more targeted features, but on the other hand extreme reduction makes difficult the correct evaluation of neighbours, which are all very similar due to the reduced rank of the snapshot matrix.
+In the remainder of this work, without leading generality, we employ squared subdomains, resembling interrogation windows in PIV processes also in terms of size.

 Similarity between subdomains in different snapshots is assessed in low-order coordinates to reduce the dimension of the search space and to guarantee robustness to noise.
 To this purpose, POD is performed on each subdomain over the ensemble of realisations.
 Only the most energetic modes are retained to describe the feature space, i.e. only the first $r$ temporal modes.